Marjorie Stinson: Death

 When Marjorie died in 1975 on April 15 she was cremated and her ashes spread across the Stinson Airfield.

 Stinson Airfield

 After being established 1915 by the Stinson Family, the Stinson Municipal Airport is the second oldest general aviation airport.
-It holds the home of the Texas Flight Museum and was used as a training base for the United States Army Air Forces during World War 2.
+It holds the home of the Texas Air Museum - Stinson Chapter and was used as a training base for the United States Army Air Forces during World War 2.